 If the female accepts the male, they’ll become a pair.
 If the parrots can’t reproduce, the relationship will end, and they’ll seek new partners.
 After all, their sole objective is to produce offspring.

 Parrots have feelings and form deep friendships with each other.
-However, many parrots, especially when young, leave their chosen mate if nothing comes of their union regarding mating.
+Many parrots, especially when young, leave their chosen mate if nothing breeding-related happens during their union.

 If a pair reproduces successfully, they’ll stay together until the chicks become independent.
 According to the International Journal of Avian Science, males and females feed, protect, and teach their young.

-They focus on their chicks’ well-being as both collaborate to ensure their young survive.
-Once the offspring are independent, the pair will decide whether to stay together and reproduce or find new mates.
+They focus on their chicks’ well-being and collaborate to ensure their young survive.
+Once the offspring are independent, the pair decides whether to stay together and reproduce or find new mates.

 Sometimes, parrots stay together even if they can’t reproduce anymore.
-They may adopt and raise chicks from other parrot couples because (as stated) the main objective is to further the species.
+They may adopt and raise chicks from other parrot couples because the main objective is to further the species.

-Although parrots are diligent and loyal parrots, they can sometimes falter.
-Paired parrots openly ‘cheat’ with other paired parrots during the mating season, especially Eclectus parrots.
+Although parrots are loyal, they can sometimes falter.
+Paired parrots, especially Eclectus parrots, openly ‘cheat’ with other paired parrots during the mating season.

-Just because most parrots only mate for one season and reproduce with others doesn’t mean that parrots are incapable of bonding for life.
-There are many cases where wild parrots refused to bond with another parrot after their mate died, experiencing considerable grief.
+Just because most parrots only mate for one season and reproduce with others doesn’t mean they can’t bond for life.
+Some wild parrots refuse to bond with another parrot after their mate dies due to grief.

 Domesticated Parrots

-Domestic parrots are likelier to bond for life than wild parrots because pet parrots don’t have as many options.
-Unlike wild parrots, they don’t have a flock of potential mates.
+Pet parrots are likelier to bond for life than wild parrots because they have fewer options.

-Pet parrots usually form a mate bond with their owner due to imprinting.
-When a baby chick opens its eyes (around the 2-week mark), it’ll imprint on its parents, forming an instant, loving bond with them.
+Many form a mate bond with their owner due to imprinting.
+Usually, when a baby chick opens its eyes (around the 2-week mark), it’ll imprint on its parents, forming an instant, loving bond with them.

-However, a baby chick humans raise may imprint on them when born.
-Here, complications can arise with the parrot’s attraction toward other birds.
+A baby chick raised by humans may imprint on them when born.
+Unfortunately, complications can arise.

 Parrots’ behavioral issues usually stem from their emotional dependency on their owner.
 This dependency could mean a parrot has mal-imprinted on a human and considers them its mate.

-Some parrots can even become sexually attracted to humans, refusing to mate with a bird due to this unnatural attraction toward the species that raised it.
+Some parrots can even become sexually attracted to humans, refusing to mate with a same-species, opposite-sex bird due to this unnatural attraction.

 How To Get Parrots To Mate for Life

-Trying to get two parrots to mate for life is like sitting two human strangers together and hoping they’ll fall in love.
-Parrots are very selective about their mates.
+Trying to get two parrots to mate for life is like sitting two complete human strangers together and hoping they’ll fall in love.
+Parrots are highly selective about their mates.

 You can do little if the parrots don’t want to mate.
-Hostility between birds is a problem that’s rarely resolved because psittacines are a stubborn species that recall how they feel.
+Hostility between parrots is a problem that’s rarely resolved because they’re stubborn and recall how they feel.

 If the pair aren’t hostile, give them time to adjust to each other.
 However, even if you get the parrots to mate, you could face problems because they’re emotional, possessive animals.

-If a parrot likes the new parrot, it may become hostile toward you, especially if you go near its mate.
+If a parrot likes the new bird, it may become hostile toward you, especially if you go near its mate.

 Not all parrots mate for life, but captive parrots are likelier to form life-long bonds, not least because no other birds are available.
 This would apply even if one of the birds is infertile or in poor health.